 - Phase 1, Part 1a: Any histologically or cytologically confirmed solid tumor malignancy that is locally advanced or metastatic and has failed standard therapy, or standard therapy is not curative or available

 - Phase 1, Part 1b: Histologically or cytologically confirmed solid tumor malignancy with one of the following tumor histologies: RCC of clear cell histology only, melanoma, squamous cell skin carcinoma, ovarian cancer, non-small cell lung cancer.
-Patients must have been treated with available standard therapy.
 Those patients who previously received immunotherapy must have derived benefit from this treatment.
 Additionally, patients with any of the above histologies in an advanced setting who plan to undergo debulking surgery or oligometastasectomy may be eligible to receive 2 cycles of XTX202 treatment in a "window of opportunity" subcohort".

-- Phase 2, Part 2a: Patients with metastatic RCC who have previously been treated with an approved anti-PD-1 and a TKI.
+- Phase 2, Part 2a: Patients with metastatic RCC who have previously been treated with an anti-PD-1 and a TKI, per local and institutional SOC.
 Patients must have progressed on treatment with an anti-PD-1 mAb administered either as monotherapy or in combination with other therapies

 - ECOG performance status of 0 or 1